madanbaduwal/usa-university-application-process/visa_interview_questions.md

 Answers: I have no plan to work after graduation, I will back to Nepal and continue my research here.
 Provide the assurance of returning to Nepal once you are done with your studies.
 I am fortunate to work with doctors to create an intelligence system for the deaf.
 Enriching their lifestyle motivates me to do more for them.
 I have a close tie-up with my family, I and my brother are the only support for my mom and dad.
 I am the only one going abroad, I think there is no reason to stay USA.

-Do you know how much your school costs?
+7. Do you know how much your school costs?

+Answers:

-Total cost: 24,768
+* Total cost: 24,768
-Tuition: 12,768
+* Tuition: 12,768
-Living: 10,00
+* Living: 10,00
-Book, insurance: 2,000
+* Book, insurance: 2,000

-Have you received any scholarships or financial aid?
+8. Have you received any scholarships or financial aid?

+Answers:

 I have submitted my assistantship form, I am waiting for the result.
 According to the professor, the decision will be made in mid. dec.

-Are you currently employed?
+9. Are you currently employed?

+Answers:

 Yes, I currently working at BP Koirala foundation as a senior software engineer.
 How many people work there?
 We are four team members, I am leading my team.